gmlion/dotenvsubst/README.md

 dotenvsubst [ENVFILE]

 ## DESCRIPTION ##
 Standard input is copied to standard output, with reference to environment variables of the form `${VARIABLE}` being replaced with corresponding values read from the specified ENVFILE.
 If no ENVFILE is specified, the program looks for a .env file in the current directory.
+If the environment variable is not found, the text is kept intact.
 The syntax for the ENVFILE is composed of variables on new lines in the form of `NAME=VALUE`.

 ## EXAMPLES ##